 One of the biggest issues that SaaS businesses face today is keeping consumers engaged long-term.
 If you want to make sure you don’t lose your users up front, you need to optimize your SaaS user experience.

-A good UX has:
+A good UX is:

 1. Make an impression with onboarding

-Used correctly, onboarding can help you:
+When used correctly, onboarding can help you:

-- Create a great first impression
+- Create a great first impression.

-- Set a positive tone for your relationship with clients
+- Set a positive tone for your relationship with clients.

-- Offset churn and wipe out the competition
+- Offset churn and beat the competition.

-That’s why it’s crucial to ensure that your customer onboarding strategy isn’t overwhelming, confusing or intrusive, and seamlessly integrates into your clients’ work lives.
+That’s why it’s crucial to ensure that your customer onboarding strategy isn’t overwhelming, confusing or intrusive, and instead seamlessly integrates into your clients’ work lives.